alininayeh/redux-tutorial/README.md

-# React Redux Tutorial
+# React Redux Examples

-Understanding Redux can be hard at the beginning, so I decided to make a tutorial about the basics of Redux and how to use it with React.
+Understanding Redux can be hard at the beginning, so I decided to make a repo covering the basics of Redux and showing how to use it with React.

-Before reading this tutorial you should be familiar with React (https://reactjs.org/) and how the state of a component is managed (https://reactjs.org/docs/state-and-lifecycle.html).
+Before reading this you should be familiar with React (https://reactjs.org/) and how the state of a component is managed (https://reactjs.org/docs/state-and-lifecycle.html).

 ## What is Redux?